nrigano/swift-funcMultipleArg-readme-ios-0916/README.md

 `theBestFunction(_:_:_:_:)`

 When typing out the description, you only include the external names .
-The first argument always defaults to having no external name.
-The second and subsequent arguments, if we wanted for them to have NO external name, we have to add the _ before the local name.
+The first, second and any subsequent arguments, if we wanted for them to have NO external name, we have to add the _ before the local name.
 We always need to have a local name because we need to be able to refer to that argument within the implementation of our function.

 ```swift
 theBestFunction("Hello", "To", "You", "Marty")